 Community Life Engagement

 Community life engagement (CLE) refers to services that help support beneficiaries with disabilities to access and participate in purposeful and meaningful activities in their community.
 The activities may include such things as volunteering, hobbies, shopping, or club participation.
 The role of CLE varies depending on the particular needs of the beneficiary.
-This service promotes opportunities and support for community inclusion by building interests and developing skills and potential for not only meaningful community engagement, but it can also help the beneficiary in figuring out areas of interests that could lead to possible competitive integrated employment in the community.
+This service promotes opportunities and support for community inclusion by building interests and developing skills and potential for meaningful community engagement.
+It can also help the beneficiary figure out areas of interests that could lead to possible competitive integrated employment in the community.
 Services should be completed in the community in small groups, which allows for a more person-centered planning of activities.
 Services should result in active, valued participation and engagement in a broad range of integrated activities that build on the beneficiary’s interests, preferences, gifts, and strengths, while reflecting their desired outcomes related to community involvement and membership.

 This service involves participation in integrated community settings, in activities that include persons without disabilities and with people who are not paid or unpaid caregivers.
 This service is expected to result in the beneficiary developing and maintaining social roles and relationships, building natural supports, increasing independence, increasing potential for employment, and/or experiencing meaningful community participation and inclusion.
 Volunteering is expected to be a part of this service as well.